- 2 Weeks

 Heading west, make a pit stop at the seaside fortress of Frangokastello before zipping over to Hora Sfakion, where you can hop a boat to explore the remote villages along this beautiful stretch of coast for a day (or two!).
 Continue north from Hora Sfakion towards the Lefka Ori (White Mountains) and make time for a hike through spectacular Imbros Gorge.
 Continue to the northern coast and linger a night or two in Hania, with its beautiful harbour, grand fortress and ambience-packed old town.

-From here you can explore the far western reaches of Crete.
+From here you can easily zip over to the far western reaches of Crete.
 Take the circular route southwest via Kolymbari and the Innahorion villages to the westernmost tip of the island at Elafonisi, which beckons with pink-shimmering sandy beaches.
-Pushing back north via the coastal road, continue the beach theme at broad Falasarna with its rolling waves, or detour to the Gramvousa Peninsula’s spectacular lagoon-like beach at Balos, which you’ll most likely access by day-boat from Kissamos.
+Pushing back north via the coastal road, continue the beach theme at broad Falasarna with its rolling waves, or detour to the Gramvousa Peninsula.
+You'll most likely access the peninsula's spectacular lagoon-like beach at Balos by day-boat from Kissamos.

 - 1 Week

-There’s a world of discoveries awaiting in eastern Crete, from the inviting town of Agios Nikolaos to some of the island’s most beautiful churches and moodily historic sights.
+There’s a world of discoveries awaiting in eastern Crete, from the cosmopolitan town of Agios Nikolaos to some of the island’s most beautiful churches, moodily historic sights and pristine beaches.
 Arm yourself with some curiosity and a good map, and the week will fly by with no two days spent the same way.

 - 1 Week

-Iraklio is a big, busy city, but it can be a useful base from which to access many of Crete’s most famous sights, even without your own vehicle.
-Or if you have wheels and your budget allows, stay in Arhanes in the nearby Iraklio Wine Country, to make these looping day trips.
+Iraklio is a big, busy city, but it can be a useful base for accessing many of Crete’s most famous sights.
+Since the bus network is decent in this province, it can even be done without your own vehicle.
+Alternatively, if you do have wheels and your budget allows, stay in more scenic Arhanes in the nearby Iraklio Wine Country, to make these looping day trips.

 Crete’s largest city, Iraklio offers top-notch museums, a Venetian fortress, a colourful street market, lively nightlife and excellent dining.
-While there, make sure you visit the beautifully renovated and curated Archaeological Museum so that you’ll be prepared for Crete’s grandest Minoan palace.
-Drive or hop on a bus for the quick ride to the world-famous Palace of Knossos for a full-scale introduction to Minoan society, partially reconstructed.
+While here, make sure you visit the expertly curated Heraklion Archaeological Museum so that you’ll be prepared for Crete’s grandest Minoan relic, the Palace of Knossos.
+Drive or hop on a bus for the quick ride to this mesmerising, and partially reconstructed, introduction to Minoan society.

 If you have your own wheels, designate a driver and spend a day sampling the local vintages of the Iraklio Wine Country, which is dotted with wineries and tasting rooms.
 Plan to stop at the Nikos Kazantzakis Museum in Myrtia and the moody Minoan vestiges in Arhanes, which also has great traditional tavernas – perfect for a lunch break.
 Or sample the tipple around Dafnes, the other main hub of wine country.

 Take a scenic drive to the rustic mountain village of Zaros, at the foot of Mt Psiloritis.
 Leave time to hike nearby trails, explore Byzantine churches and dine on fresh trout.
-If you’re thirsty for a beach day instead of a hike, continue a bit further along to beautiful sands at Kommos or Kalamaki Beach.
-And if you have time to sleep over, the next day you can explore quaint villages Sivas and Kamilari, Minoan ruins at Phaestos, and Roman ones at Gortyna, before looping north again.
+If you’re thirsty for a beach day instead of a hike, continue a bit further along to beautiful sands at Kommos or Matala.
+And if you have time to sleep over, the next day you can explore quaint villages such as Sivas, Minoan ruins at Phaestos, and Roman ones at Gortyna, before looping north again.